MascotasBogota/LogIn_backend/MEDIUM_POST_TECHNICAL_DOCUMENTATION.md

 - Deliver a functional, tested, and documented software system
 - Manage project timelines and scope effectively

-The experience gained through this academic project has prepared us for professional software development challenges and highlighted the importance of systematic approaches to complex software problems.
+The experience gained through this academic project is yet another step that has prepared us for professional software development challenges and highlighted the importance of systematic approaches to complex software problems.

 We acknowledge that this academic project, while functional and comprehensive, represents a learning exercise and would benefit from additional refinement and